 The Department offers a full complement of courses every fall and spring semester.
 It also offers a limited number of courses through the Summer School in Maymester and Summer Sessions I and II, and through the Friday Center, as Carolina Courses Online (CCO) and in Part-Time Classroom Studies.

-For a list of courses currently offered in the fall, spring, and summer terms, along with course descriptions and instructors, see the ‘Registration Information’ menu on the left side of the Department’s home page.
+For a list of courses currently offered in the fall, spring, and summer terms, along with course descriptions and instructors, see the Department’s home page.
 Information about particular course registration policies can be found in the same place.
-For course offerings in Carolina Courses Online and Part-Time Classroom Studies, see the Friday Center’s website here.
+For course offerings in Carolina Courses Online and Part-Time Classroom Studies, see the Friday Center’s website.

 The study of the ancient Greek and Roman world also requires engagement with a wide range of issues and problems that are central to human experience in every period.
 The faculty have identified a few important themes that are addressed in a range of our course offerings: gender and identity, race and ethnicity, power and ideology, performance and society.
 Students are also encouraged to pursue their own thematic interests: those who become engaged with a particular issue in one course should ask their instructor or the Director of Undergraduate Studies what other courses deal with the same or similar issues.

-For lists of the Department’s course offerings by discipline and theme, see here.
+For lists of the Department’s course offerings by discipline and theme, see the Disciplines and Themes page.

-For a complete list of general education requirements that can be fulfilled through departmental courses, see here.
+For a complete list of general education requirements that can be fulfilled through departmental courses, see the General Education Requirements page.